 On the 7th May 1967, Eric Clapton walked into Sound City in London and bought a Fender Stratocaster that started an iconic associaton.
-11 years ealier, Xavier Armandez was putting signing his initials onto both the neck on its journey through the Fullerton factory.
-In that very same month, June 1956, he had his skilled hands sculpt this very guitar.
+11 years ealier, Xavier Armandez was signing his initials on to the neck during its journey through the Fullerton factory.
+In that very same month, June 1956, he had his skilled hands sculpted this very guitar.

 The bakelite plastics are in good shape with only a the neck pickup missing some of the plastic on the treble side.
 The knobs on the other hand are in superb condition with very little sign of wear as is the switch tip and the trem arm tip - bakerlite parts that are often shattered or lost.

 Internally the electronics have remained un touched with pot date reading 5th week of 1956 and all solder joints present and correct and completely virgin with no alterations whatsoever.